oracle-quickstart/oke-with-service-broker/README.md

 The Kubernetes Service Catalog which Oracle Service Broker depends on, has also been deprecated, so we highly recommend you use OSOK.

+This Project only support Kubernetes up to v1.21.5.
+The deprecated Service Catalog does not work on v1.22+

 ------------------------------------------

 # oke-with-service-broker